Meet the Local Leader: Jarmila Yu

 Tell us about your business.

-I'm the founder and CEO of YUnique Marketing Ltd. It's an award-winning Surrey-based marketing consultancy that works with ambitious founders and CEOs in start-ups and SMEs to give them access to strategic marketing excellence and a full spectrum of marketing project expertise.
-This is all led from a chief marketing officer's perspective.
+I'm the founder and MD of YUnique Marketing Ltd. It's an award-winning Surrey-based marketing consultancy that works with ambitious founders and CEOs in high-growth potential start-ups and SMEs.

 How long have you been an Enterprise Nation member and Local Leader?